redwoodjs/redwood/docs/docs/tutorial/chapter0/what-is-redwood.md

 ![image](https://github.com/redwoodjs/redwood/assets/300/11f7553e-26a5-4a8f-b618-b9464828cafa)

 Redwood has setup commands for UI libraries like [Tailwind](https://tailwindcss.com/) and [Mantine](https://mantine.dev/), and even provides access to experimental new features, making it easy to enable and disable them on the fly.

+There's even an interactive console that lets you, for example, execute Prisma queries to fetch data from the database.
+This comes in handy when you want to double check that your query is fetching the data you think it is, without dropping a bunch of `console.log()` statements in your code and reloading the browser.

 ## Jest